natenka/pyneng-book-en/docs/source/book/14_regex/group_example.rst

     00:09:BC:3F:A6:50   10.1.10.6        76260       dhcp-snooping   10    FastEthernet0/3
     Total number of bindings: 4

-Let’s start with one string:
+Let's start with one string:

 .. code:: python